Wasserstein Distance, Fourier Series and Applications: Peyre's argument and a smoothing procedure

 and the Benamou-Brenier formula \cite{ben} (also discussed in the textbook of Villani \cite[\S 8.1]{villani}) implies that taking the infimum over all possible curves actually coincides with the $W_2$ distance (we will not use this fact).
-We use the bound for the choice of curve $\mu_t = (1-t) f(x)dx + t \overline{f} dx$, where $\overline{f}$ denotes the average value of $f(x)dx$ and obtain
+We use the bound for the choice of curve $\mu_t = (1-t) f(x)dx + t \overline{f} dx$, where $f$ is the density of the absolutely continuous probability measure $\mu$ and $\overline{f}$ denotes the average value of $f$